rust-diplomat/diplomat/book/src/backend_dev_setup.md

+# How to Set up a Minimal Backend
 How to create a backend is quite language dependent, and what is easier in one may be harder in another.
 Below we will start setting up a simple backend.
 We'll show you how to set up a test in diplomat so you can start generating code quickly.